justinbarrick/cryptchats/README.md

 blocks into the message.
 This hinders the attacker by ensuring the attacker can never know which blocks even are ciphertext.

-The ciphertext is broken into 8-byte blocks and each of these blocks is HMACed using the derived chaff key.
-These pairs of blocks (block and HMAC) are then arranged in order with the HMACs truncated to 8-bytes.
+The ciphertext is broken into 8-byte blocks and each of these blocks is MACed using the derived chaff key.
+These pairs of blocks (block and MAC) are then arranged in order with the MACs truncated to 8-bytes.
 Next, random block pairs are introduced randomly between the block pairs until a fixed message length is reached.

     block_pairs = []

-    for all eight byte blocks in ct block_pairs.append(block, HMAC(block, chaff_key))
+    for all eight byte blocks in ct block_pairs.append(block, Poly1305(block, chaff_key))

     while len(block_pairs) < fixed_block_num
         block_pairs.random_insert(random_block_pair)